-"Ethical rules for the pharmaceutical industry's donations and grants to hospitals" was last issued by ENLI on 1 March 2012.
-The code applies to LIF members, but not to IGL and PFL members, and is supplementary to, and in some areas stricter than, Articles 11 and 14 of the EFPIA Code on the promotion of prescription-only medicines to/interactions with, Healthcare Professionals, and advertising for medicines aimed at Healthcare Professionals, respectively.
-Donations, whether in-kind or pecuniary, must have a professional and/or scientific purpose, including the provision of grants/donations for health services or research, or other professional activities that benefit patient care or hospitals.
+As per question 4.2, donations and grants that support healthcare or research may be provided.
+The "Ethical rules for the pharmaceutical industry's donations and grants to hospitals" was last issued by ENLI on 1 March 2012.
+The code applies to LIF members, but not to IGL and PFL members, and is supplementary to, and in some areas stricter than, the EFPIA Code on the promotion of prescription-only medicines to/interactions with, Healthcare Professionals, and advertising for medicines aimed at Healthcare Professionals, respectively.
+Donations, whether inkind or pecuniary, must have a professional and/or scientific purpose, including the provision of grants/donations for health services or research, or other professional activities that benefit patient care or hospitals.
 It must be entirely up to the hospital/hospital department to manage and decide how to make use of the grant or donation.
 Donations or grants must be documented by written and signed documentation specifying at the very least the following:

-- Name of the activity, project, equipment or unit the donation or grant is to support. - 2) Name(s) of the hospital/department, etc., responsible for the activity, project, equipment or unit. - Name(s) of the person(s) at the hospital responsible for the activity, project, equipment or unit. - 4) Name(s) of the person(s) at the hospital responsible for the account (money) or unit (in-kind) to which the donation or grant has been transferred. - Name of the competent person, manager, director, etc., at the hospital who has given approval for the hospital/department to receive the donation or grant. - Types of activity/project/equipment/unit for which the donation or grant is being given. - 7) The purpose of the activity/project/equipment/unit for which the grant or donation is being made. - 8) Timeframe (if available). - 9) The amount of funding provided. - 10) Scope, content and estimated value of benefits in-kind.
+- The name of the activity, project, equipment or unit the donation or grant is to support. - The name(s) of the hospital/department, etc., responsible for the activity, project, equipment or unit. - The name(s) of the person(s) at the hospital responsible for the activity, project, equipment or unit. - 4) The name(s) of the person(s) at the hospital responsible for the account (money) or unit (in-kind) to which the donation or grant has been transferred. - 5) The name of the competent person, manager, director, etc., at the hospital who has given approval for the hospital/department to receive the donation or grant. - The types of activity/project/equipment/unit for which the donation or grant is being given. - 7) The purpose of the activity/project/equipment/unit for which the grant or donation is being made. - 8) The timeframe (if available). - 9) The amount of funding provided. - 10) The scope, content and estimated value of benefits in-kind.

-LIF members are required to publish a schedule on their website containing the information covered by items 1, 2, 6-10 above.
+LIF members are required to publish a schedule on their website containing the information covered by items 1, 2 and 6-10 above.
 The schedule is to be published when the donation or grant has been made, and shall remain on the website for at least 2 years thereafter.
 During the subsequent 8 years (10 years in total) the donating LIF member, but not members of IGL and PFL, must be able to provide copies of the schedule on request.
 Donations made shall be reported annually via a template published by LIF.
-Sponsor must monitor that the funding granted is actually spent as agreed in the written documentation that must be signed by the parties.
+The sponsor must monitor that the funding granted is actually spent as agreed in the written documentation that must be signed by the parties.
 Certain calendar year de minimis thresholds of DKK 5,000 for specific activities or purposes and DKK 20,000 if identical in-kind contributions (needles, refrigerated transportation boxes, etc.) are provided, relieving such sponsors from complying with a number of obligations otherwise following from the rules.

-4.4 Is it possible to provide medical or educational goods and services to doctors that could lead to changes in prescribing patterns?
-For example, would there be any objection to the provision of such goods or services if they could lead either to the expansion of the market for or an increased market share for the products of the provider of the goods or services?
+4.4 Is it possible to provide medical or educational goods and services to healthcare professionals that could lead to changes in prescribing patterns?
+For example, would there be any objection to the provision of such goods or services if they could lead either to the expansion of the market for, or an increased market share for, the products of the provider of the goods or services?